Dealing with Accidents in School

 > Parent - teacher council should set up a committee to regularly discuss safety at school and update their injury prevention data base.

 > Set up displays about injury issues in various places( especially high risk places) around the school premises.

 > Educators and parents should lead by example by following any safety guidelines put in place, so that students follow their lead.

 Strategies for risk management include;

 1. Appropriate choice of shock absorbing surfaces on play grounds such as coarse sand, impact absorbing pads or grass.
-These should be regularly maintained to ensure unnecessary unevenness
+These should be regularly maintained to avoid unnecessary unevenness.

 2. The layout of play grounds should be such that there is adequate free area around all play items, with features such as barriers to prevent children running into the path of swings.

 3. Students, parents and teachers should be encouraged to be keen on noticing potential risk of injury on play grounds and report to relevant persons to ensure that issues are handled before it is too late.

 In situations where a child has suffered an injury that poses risk of some form of permanent disability, a parent may be entitled to compensation if the circumstances suggest negligence on the side of the school.